ck852/data_analysis_gui/README.md

 - WCP file with sweeps classified as LEAK/TEST in WinWCP
 - At least one LEAK and one TEST sweep per group

 It has been noted that some leak-subtracted outputs by WinWCP do not match the outputs of this program.
 This is likely due to WinWCP version differences in which a wcp file was recorded in an earlier version but analyzed in a later version.
+Outputs from this program match manually-performed leak subtractions in Excel using complete raw TEST and LEAK traces following the algorithm described above.

 ### Dose-Response